Menudo: La Película: Plot

 Puerto Rican music band Menudo is in Venezuela for a country-wide tour.
 They arrive in Venezuela prepared to visit some of that country's largest cities and re-acquaint themselves with Venezuelan fans.
-As the five members of the band, René Farrait, Xavier Serbiá, Ricky Meléndez, Johnny Lozada and Miguel 'Migue' Cancel, travel during this tour, they face different personal situations: Lozada hopes for a Puerto Rican girl whom he fell in love with to show up in Venezuela in time to spend time with him, Serbiá befriends the daughter of the local tour manager, Meléndez develops a throat infection during the tour and gets stranded in a hotel room by doctor's orders, then leaves the hotel to perform at a concert, and the band gets lost in a desert area, later being rescued by an Arabian businessman.
+As the five members of the band, René Farrait, Xavier Serbiá, Ricky Meléndez, Johnny Lozada and Miguel Cancel, travel during this tour, they face different personal situations: Lozada hopes for a Puerto Rican girl whom he fell in love with to show up in Venezuela in time to spend time with him, Serbiá befriends the daughter (played by actress Thais Gomez) of the local tour manager, Meléndez develops a throat infection during the tour and gets stranded in a hotel room by doctor's orders, then leaves the hotel to perform at a concert, and the band gets lost in a desert area, later being rescued by an Arabian businessman.
 They also spend time meeting the locals in charge of their tour and swimming and playing at a hotel swimming pool.

 These scenes are interlaced with scenes from a concert, in which the band sings some of its hits, including Subéte A Mi Moto and Quiero Ser, and Spanish versions of some of Abba's and KISS hits.

 Lozada's girlfriend arrives in Caracas just in time for them to spend a couple of days together, Xavier and his female friend decide to remain friends, and the group returns to Puerto Rico after a successful tour.